 On December 6, 2019, we entered into the 2019 Credit Agreement.
 The 2019 Credit Agreement is comprised of our \$200.0 million term loan and our \$50.0 million revolving credit facility.
 All obligations under the 2019 Credit Agreement are guaranteed by certain of our wholly owned domestic subsidiaries and secured by substantially all our and the guarantors' assets.
 The term loan and revolving credit facility mature on December 6, 2024.
 The 2019 Credit Agreement contains various restrictive covenants, including a quarterly covenant not to exceed a consolidated leverage ratio of 3.50 to 1.00 and an interest coverage ratio of 3.00:1.00 for the prior four consecutive quarters.
 The leverage and interest coverage ratios are based on Consolidated EBITDA as defined in the 2019 Credit Agreement, which includes several differences from Adjusted EBITDA as calculated in this prospectus.
 Consolidated EBITDA as defined in the 2019 Credit Agreement permits, among other things, the exclusion of (1) certain extraordinary, unusual and/or non-recurring expenses, some of which are subject to an aggregate cap, including but not limited to severance, acquisitions, dispositions, debt refinancing/amendment and initial public offering-related, (2) foreign currency gains/losses recognized in the statement of operations and (3) franchise, excise and property taxes recognized in the statement of operations.
-The restrictive covenants include limitations on (1) the declaration or payment of certain distributions on or in respect of our equity interests, sales and other dispositions, and (5) limitations on making changes to our business and or our subsidiants and et al. (4) limitations on transfers, sales and other dispositions and (5) limitations on making changes to our business and organizational documents.
-As of September 26, 2020, we complied with all covenants under the 2019 Credit Agreement and there was \$193.3 million of outstanding borrowings under the term loan.
+The restrictive covenants include limitations on (1) the declaration or payment of certain distributions on or in respect of our equity interests, (2) restrictions on acquisitions, investments and certain other payments, (3) limitations on the incurrence of new indebtedness, (4) limitations on transfers, sales and other dispositions and (5) limitations on making changes to our business and organizational documents.
+As of June 27, 2020, we complied with all covenants under the 2019 Credit Agreement and there were \$195.7 million outstanding borrowings under the term loan and \$49.0 million outstanding balance on our revolving credit facility.
 We have one nominal outstanding letter of credit.
-We intend to use the ne
+On September 24, 2020, we repaid all borrowings outstanding under our revolving credit facility.
+We intend to use the net proceeds for general corporate purposes.
+See "Use of proceeds."